 Moreover, since it is open-source, you can customize it according to your own needs and specifications.

-Another great option, BigCommerce helps you set up an ecommerce store with ease.
-It is also cloud-hosted, like Shopify – therefore, armed with multiple features, templates, and customization options that will work well for beginners and professionals, both.
+Another great option, BigCommerce helps you set up an eCommerce store with ease.
+It is also cloud-hosted, like Shopify – therefore, armed with multiple features, templates, and customization options that will work well for beginners and professionals.

 Since it runs on an open platform, you can build on top of their APIs and give birth to many other commerce apps and experiences on other platforms.